witnet/witnet-solidity/README.md

         $ npx witnet avail --chains <comma-separated-witnet-supported-ecosystems>

-        Note: the --chains operand can be omitted if the WITNET_SIDECHAIN environment variable is set.
+        Note: the --chains operand can be omitted if the WITNET_SOLIDITY_DEFAULT_CHAIN environment variable is set.
         ```
     - Show details of Witnet request artifacts:
         `$ npx witnet avail --requests [<comma-separated-request-artifact-names>]`